jesse-ai/docs/docs/docs/strategies/example-strategies.md

 # Examples

-To get you started we prepared some examples how to approach certain things often used in trading.
+To get you started we prepared a few examples of how to approach certain scenarios often used in trading.

-For working startegies check out these repositories:
+For working strategies check out these repositories:

  - [https://github.com/jesse-ai/example-strategies](https://github.com/jesse-ai/example-strategies)
  - [https://github.com/nicolay-zlobin/jesse-indicators](https://github.com/nicolay-zlobin/jesse-indicators)